How long can I wear my contacts?

 Can I order glasses online?

-You can browse glasses and try them on online, but you will need to visit your store to order them to ensure you’ll be satisfied with your frames and that they’ll fit correctly.
+You can browse glasses online, but you will need to visit your store to order them to ensure you’ll be satisfied with your frames and that they’ll fit correctly.

 Where can I find a Shopko Optical near me?